lyl24/lyl24-ece4960/lab4.md

 | 5 | 70 cm |

 ### Surfaces
 After experimenting on the tiled floors of Phillips Hall, I determined that the car can drive very well on smooth, flat surfaces.
-Next, I brought the car home and tested it outdoors on uneven surfaces.
+Next, I brought the car home and tested it on bumpier surfaces including my carpet and exercise mats.

-(Insert video)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1ZNqHmIKKfQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Analysis
+I found that driving on relatively flat and smooth surfaces led to longer drifting distances.
+In comparison, the drifting distance was much shorter while driving on carpet, and it also seems like the car does a small jump whenever it starts driving.

 ### How reliably can we control the car with manual control?
 Not well.